Financial-Times/origami/components/o-buttons/MIGRATION.md

 ### Migrating from v7 to o3-button

+o-buttons is now replaced by [o3-button](../o3-button/README.md).

+This guide will update to the latest version of o3-button (v3).
+Be sure to check [o3-button's migration guide](../o3-button/MIGRATION.md) for any further updates.

 #### Themes

 The `b2c` theme no longer exists.
 There is no direct replacement.
 If your project still uses this theme, please contact the Origami team for support.